INTRODUCTION TO THE JESUS SERIES:

 Our Adversary wants us to believe the lie that…

-- Since God’s grace covers you, then you can live however you want.
+- Since God’s grace covers us, we can live however want.

 OPEN-ENDED DISCUSSION QUESTIONS